 PokerStars postpones PSPC Barcelona

 Those hoping to cash in a Platinum Pass will have to wait another year.
 PokerStars confirmed recently that the PSPC (PokerStars Players Championship) has been moved to 2021 because of the Coronavirus pandemic.

 The event was to play out in August and becomes the latest major tournament event to be delayed or canceled.
 PokerStars also canceled upcoming Road to PSPC events in France, Spain, and the Philippines.

 “We realize that this news will come as a disappointment to many, but we know you will understand and appreciate why this is necessary,” PokerStars noted in announcing the news.
 “Our priority is the safety and good health of all our players and staff, as well as the communities that host such large events.”

 Despite the postponement, the site is adding even more promotional power.
 PokerStars will be awarding 80 more Platinum Passes, bringing the total to 400.
 A Platinum Pass includes a complete $30,000 travel package including the buy-in to the PSPC.

 Wire Act appeal heard this month

 While US online poker continues to boom, the Wire Act remains an obstacle to continued growth and expansion.
 Currently, online poker is legal in New Jersey, Nevada, Pennsylvania, and Delaware.
-West Virginia and Michigan have also legalized poker with plans to go live in the next year.
+West Virginia online gambling and Michigan online gambling have also been legalized with plans for online poker to go live in the next year.